 When should I spay or neuter my pet?

-The answer used to be easy, 6 months for dogs, 6 months for cats.
+The answer used to be easy, six months for dogs, six months for cats.
 No thought required.
 Then the shelters, concerned with the number of unwanted pets, began to promote spaying and neutering at younger ages.
-Their problem was real, but they didn’t make this decision based on any medical evidence.
+Their problem was real, but they didn’t make this decision based on medical evidence.
 Problems are now emerging.

 What do we know?